Berry to Bomaderry - Princes Highway upgrade

 Background

-Major work started in September 2018.
-The NSW Government has engaged Downer Seymour Whyte Joint Venture (DSWJV) to build the upgrade.
+Major work started in September 2018 with Downer Seymour Whyte Joint Venture (DSWJV) engaged as the construction contractor to build the upgrade.

 Features

-The Berry to Bomaderry upgrade will include the following key features:
+The Berry to Bomaderry upgrade includes the following key features:

 • A 100km/h speed limit north of Abernethys Lane